 6. CONTROL APPLICATION USAGE

 Application management helps to streamline setup and onboarding processes when adding new devices to your network.
 You can easily set up devices with the necessary applications for your team.
-Still, also, you can prohibit and control the application allowed on these devices to ensure they are being used correctly and to prevent accidental, malicious downloads.
+Additionally, mobile device management software allows you to prohibit and control the applications downloaded on these devices to ensure they are being used correctly and to prevent accidental, malicious behaviour.

 If your company hasn’t implemented MDM, your organization is in jeopardy.
-Without MDM, the chance of corporate data breach lost client information, and damage to your corporate reputation is high.
-MDM removes risk from your organization and brings cost savings and efficiencies.
+Without MDM, the chance of corporate data breaches, lost client information, and damage to your corporate reputation is high.
+MDM removes risk from your organization and brings cost savings and efficiencies, regardless of operating systems or personal devices used by your employees.